Effort = Effort

 The Broken Backlog Creation Nowadays

 Managers create quarterly plans.
 Executives approve roadmaps.
 Stakeholders sign off or promise timelines for delivery.
-And somewhere, three floors down or two time zones away, a developer team looks at the plan and thinks:
+And somewhere, three floors down or two time zones away, a developer team looks at the plan and says:

 "Who came up with this?
 Have they ever seen our current work in progress?
 This is not possible!"